 Should you buy a Nintendo Switch today, or wait for the Switch 2?
 Well, that depends on how soon you want to start playing the best Nintendo Switch games that the console has to offer.

 With the Switch 2 likely launching sometime from April 2025 onwards, are you happy waiting until then?
-There, Switch 2 will be backwards compatible with almost all Switch games, so if that's true, you won't be missing out.
+There, Switch 2 will be backwards compatible with almost all Switch games, so if you're worried about missing out on any Switch 1 games, there's no need to.

 It's also worth noting that Nintendo doesn't drop the price of its hardware, like, ever – so you won't be saving any major money if you buy the Switch 2 on launch or in three years.
 This goes for the current Switch, which is still available for £279.99/$299.99, as it was in 2017.